Communism in China

 The Element of Social Stratification

 The Communist Party was formed in 1921 and Mao gained control in 1927.
 The communist revolution culminated in 1949 forming the People’s Republic of China (PRC) with a large social stratification in the PRC.
-The Communist revolution was class-based with peasants as main actors.
+The Communist revolution was class-based with peasants as the main actors.

 The government in the newly-born country followed the social strata and registered the citizens as three main classes based on their roles in the revolution; the first one was “good-class” which included the revolutionary cadres, soldiers, and revolutionary martyrs.
 Also known as red-class, this class included industrial workers and poor and lower-middle peasants.

 The second class is the “middle class” that consisted of the bourgeoisie class of peasants, urban routine staff, small businessmen, intellectuals, and professionals.
-The last one was the “bad class” which included the landlords, rich peasants, capitalists, the counter-revolutionists, and criminals, making it the black class.
+The last one was the “bad class” which included the landlords, rich peasants, capitalists, counter-revolutionists, and criminals, making it the black class.
 Using this class scheme, the PRC government devised and implemented a series of class-based preferential social policies.

 Great Leap Forward

 Mao Zedong’s Great Leap Forward policy from 1958 to 1962 marked the deaths of up to 45 million people, making it the biggest episode of mass murder ever recorded.
 The world has often neglected this event in history when counting the great evils in the history of the world.
-It was intended to make progress at the industrial level but ended up leaving people to starve.
+It was intended to make progress at the industrial level but ended up leaving people starving.

 The country experienced a big economic crisis afterward.
 Hence, the Great Leap forward led the country backward.
 Homemade steel was the worst idea ever, but it was part of the new initiatives of the Great Leap Forward campaign.
 It was a period of bad weather, and a lot of the grain that people managed to grow was exported to the Soviet Union in payment for industrial equipment.
 Consequently, China suffered catastrophic famines that killed tens of millions of people.